KmolYuan/efd-rs/README.md

 }
 ```

-Example of re-describing a new curve:
+Example of re-describing a new closed curve:

 ```rust
 let curve = vec![